lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Chromosome 2 fusion in the human lineage

+Humans have 23 pairs of chromosomes, while all other great apes have 24 pairs.
+To explain this discrepancy, it was suggested that two ancestral hominin chromosomes fused to form one in the human lineage.
+Chromosome number alterations are fairly common in nature: for example the many species of horses (genus *Equus*) vary in chromosome number from 32 pairs to 66 pairs, and fusions are known in humans, such as a healthy family with Robertsonian translocations ([Song *et al.*, 2016](https://molecularcytogenetics.biomedcentral.com/articles/10.1186/s13039-016-0255-7)).

+Based on karyotypes, it was predicted in 1972 that human chromosome 2 and chimp chromosomes 12 and 13 (since renamed to 2A and 2B) were homologous and fit the bill for a fusion event.
+In an end-to-end fusion, we should expect to find 1) a forward and reverse telomere region in the centre of the fused chromosome, 2) a cryptic (vestigial) second centromere and 3) strong gene homology between the fused chromosome and the two separate chimp chromosomes.

+Telomeres are identified by the forward repeating sequence "TTAGGG" and the reverse complement "CCCTAA", while centromeres are identified by a longer 'alphoid repeat' sequence.
+When the genomes were sequenced in 2005, it was found that human chromosome 2 indeed satisfied all three of these predictive criteria, demonstrating the fusion beyond all reasonable doubt.
+The cryptic centromere is degraded and smaller in length.
+The fusion site also contains a non-functional pseudogene, DDX11L2, which is part of the DDX11L pseudogene family only found at telomeres ([Costa *et al.*, 2009](https://pubmed.ncbi.nlm.nih.gov/19476624/)).

+When the Neanderthal and Denisovan genomes were sequenced, they were also found to have the same chromosome 2 fusion as *Homo sapiens*, indicating the fusion event took place prior to the common ancestor of these species (~750 kYA).
+Next generation sequencing and molecular clock analyses have estimated that the fusion event occured later than 4.5 MYA, giving a broad range of potential fusion times.

 Sources: [here](https://www.youtube.com/watch?v=ThHjhep43RI) (video), [here](https://www.youtube.com/watch?v=l0huM0blk0k) (video) and [here](https://www.youtube.com/watch?v=qVeriF1OL54) (video), [here](https://www.youtube.com/watch?v=dAYgXK_K1qk) (video) and [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC52649/pdf/pnas01070-0197.pdf) (paper).

 ### Beneficial mutations in human evolution